netaddi/fantasyDanmaku/README.md

 and provide other functions (show recent user list, ban user, etc) for administrators.

 The performance frontend includes three modules:
- - Play the background video / images
+ - Playing the background video / images
- - Play danmuaku
+ - Playing danmuaku
  - A blackboard for displaying other applications (prize drawing, statistics, question standing, etc)